Hearts fan thanks Robbie Neilson and the club as he leads the team out at Hampden

-Lifelong Hearts fan Stevie Morris, who was been diagnosed with motor neurone disease in February 2020, led the team out alongside the Hearts manager ahead of the Scottish Cup Final at Hampden.
+Life-long Hearts fan Stevie Morris, who was diagnosed with motor neurone disease in February 2020, led the team out alongside the Hearts manager ahead of the Scottish Cup Final at Hampden.

-Sharing footage of the moment, he tweeted: “A million thanks to Hearts for looking after me yesterday and throughout my illness.
+Sharing footage of the moment, Mr Morris tweeted: “A million thanks to Hearts for looking after me yesterday and throughout my illness.
 It was Robbie's idea to ask me to lead the team out with him!
 I can't describe the feeling of pride.
 Love you Hearts yesterday today and forever.”

 He added that he was “gobsmacked” by the number of messages he had received after sharing the clip on social media.